Fields

 A Tribute to the Non-Material

-THE DICTATORSHIP OF THE SENSES
+THE TYRANNY OF THE SENSES

-UNCERTAINTY AS A KEY TO EVERYTHING
+UNCERTAINTY AS KEY

 Ana Montiel, 2018